unidoc/unipdf/extractor/README.md

 * A page's `textMark`s are obtained from its contentstream.
 * The `textMark`s are divided into `textWord`s.
-* The `textWord`s are grouped into depth bins with each the contents of each bin sorted by reading direction.
+* The `textWord`s are grouped into depth bins with the contents of each bin sorted by reading direction.
 * The page area is divided into rectangular regions, one for each paragraph.
 * The words in of each rectangular region are aranged inot`textLine`s.
 Each rectangular region and its constituent lines is a `textPara`.